St. Xavier's College, Kolkata: Infrastructure

 The college classes are spread over four floors across two buildings.
-There are over 50 classrooms, half a dozen audio-visual rooms and three computer laboratories, each with a capacity to seat over 70 people.
+There are over 50 classrooms, six audio-visual rooms and three computer laboratories, each which can accommodate over 70 students.

 The college also has physics, chemistry and biotechnology laboratories to support the requirements of their respective departments; the Mass Communication and Videography department has a video library to assist its film students.
-The Central Library, spread over two floors, houses reference books from a gamut of different subjects, in addition to numerous periodicals, again from diverse fields; scientific journals and archives are also available as are books on fiction.
+The Central Library, spread over two floors, houses reference books from a range of different subjects.
+In addition to numerous periodicals, scientific journals, archives and fiction titles are also available.
 The auditorium has a seating capacity of over 800 people.
 The football, and basketball courts are behind the main college building and are shared between the college students and the students of St. Xavier's Collegiate School, the secondary section of which is housed in an adjacent flank of the college building.

-Hangouts

 The canteen, the "Green Benches": a wi-fi enabled, student hangout area and Fr.
 Joris's Corner, an in-house stationery shop, are located parallel to the sports grounds.
-These are popular places during off periods and breaks.

-The "Green Benches" has become the best place in the campus for hanging out and having fun.
-The spot has a citywide reputation for socializing and indulging in 'intelligent talks' with classmates.
+The green benches are a popular spot on the campus.